confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-flink/README.md

 By creating a table with Primary Key option, you changed the changelog-mode to upsert which means that all rows with same primary key are related and must be partitioned together.
 For more details please check this [link.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#changelog-mode)

-Create a new Flink job to copy customer data from the original table to the new table.
+3. Create a new Flink job to copy customer data from the original table to the new table.
 ```sql
 INSERT INTO shoe_customers_keyed
   SELECT id, first_name, last_name, email
     FROM shoe_customers;
 ```

-Show the number of customers in `shoe_customers_keyed`.
+4. Show the number of customers in `shoe_customers_keyed`.
 ```sql
 SELECT COUNT(*) as number_of_customers FROM shoe_customers_keyed;
 ```

-Look up one specific customer in the keyed Table (shoe_customers_keyed):
+5. Look up one specific customer in the keyed Table (shoe_customers_keyed):
 ```sql
 SELECT *
  FROM shoe_customers_keyed
  WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-Look up the specific customer change history in non-keyed Table (shoe_customers):
+6.Look up the specific customer change history in non-keyed Table (shoe_customers):
 ```sql
 SELECT *
  FROM shoe_customers
  WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-Product Catalog Table also requires unique rows for each item.
+7. Product Catalog Table also requires unique rows for each item.
 Create a new table in order to have the latest information of each product.
 It is useful when you need to know the latest price of the product for analytic purposes or you need to populate latest product information while joining with other tables.
 ```sql